integr8ly/application-monitoring-operator/README.md

 An OpenShift Operator using the Operator SDK that installs an Application Monitoring Stack consisting of Grafana, Prometheus & Alertmanager.

+# Warning:
+### This operator isn't being actively maintained, issues may not be resolved unless they are security related.
 # Supported Custom Resources

 The following resources are supported: